-Results day 2023
+Results day 2024

-A level results day has yet to be confirmed, but it is likely to take place week commencing 14th August.
+A level results day has yet to be confirmed, but it is likely to take place during the third week of August.

 Results are available from school as early as 06.00 am (collection time will vary depending on the individual school or college) and depending on the school, there may be different secure options to collect results, such as by telephone or via the parent portal.
 Check with the school / college to ensure you know what options are available.